nightintoxicated/Traffic-tracker/README.md

 Traffic tracker is a program sitting ontop of libpcap and net::pcap::easy to see the flow of traffic through your system.
 You can easily monitor outgoing traffic, log what you want and find unique hits.

-Run it on idle and see if your computer is making any unwanted outbound connections then block them with a firewall, or investigate.
+With intruder mode, run traffic tracker on idle and see if your computer is making any unwanted outbound connections then block them with a firewall, or investigate.

 <img src="https://github.com/nightintoxicated/Traffic-tracker/blob/main/edit.jpg" alt="drawing"/>